paulo-zacarias/currency-calculator/README.md

 The components won't display anything until it gets a list of currencies throuhg Javascript.
 To pass it a list of currencies use its currencyList property like: `document.querySelector('seb-currency-calculator').currencyList = ['currencyListObjects']`.
 The list is an array of currency objects, an example can be found in the `crc-example.json` in this project's folder.

 The component will take 100% width of it's parent element, so be sure to set the width of the parent element accordingly.

+Example of integration can be seen in the `index.html` in the project's folder.